neilotoole/sq-web/content/en/docs/config/index.md

 ### `get`

-`sq get` is like the single-friend counterpart of `sq ls`.
+`sq config get` is like the single-friend counterpart of `sq ls`.
 It gets the value of a single option.

 ```shell